-“the recent MS Blaster worm cost approximately $475,000 (includes hard, soft, and productivity costs) per company to remediate wounds and that some large companies reported losses as high as $4,228,000 from this worm breach.”
+“The recent MS Blaster worm cost approximately $475,000 (includes hard, soft, and productivity costs) per company to remediate wounds, and some large companies reported losses as high as $4,228,000 from this worm breach.”

-A very recent paper by Weaver and Paxson 29 puts forward a disturbing case estimating the possible costs to the USA of a malicious worm at $50 Billion.
-These security breaches can represent significant costs to organisations and as demonstrated via the world media are occurring on an ongoing and frequent basis.
+A recent paper by Weaver and Paxson 29 puts forward a disturbing case estimating the possible costs to the USA of a malicious worm at $50 Billion.
+These security breaches can represent significant costs to organizations and, as demonstrated via the world media, are occurring on an ongoing and frequent basis.

-In calculating the costs of not patching versus cost of patching within your environment, you must determine which is worse; a patch causing an application or server failure, versus a full system breach by a worm.
+In calculating the costs of not patching versus the cost of patching within your environment, you must determine which is worse; a patch causing an application or server failure versus a full system breach by a worm.

 The Potential Costs of failing to patch

-When an organisation does not actively perform patch management or does not perform patching within the available timeframe before the ‘Malware’ strikes, then the organisation is exposed to unnecessary risk and subsequent loss.
+When an organization does not actively perform patch management or does not perform patching within the available timeframe before the ‘Malware’ strikes, then the organization is exposed to unnecessary risk and subsequent loss.
 Some of the risks presented are both the direct and indirect costs sustained by the business when ‘Malware’ causes disclosure of data, corruption of data, or data loss

 - Some of the costs involved when a rogue program hits the business are: